-Take a luxury hotel known for its Asian glam (The Setai); a French executive chef (Executive Chef Mathias Gervais, along with Chef de Cuisine Thomas Griese); a lauded Italian-American butcher family...
+Take a luxury hotel known for its Asian glam (The Setai), a French executive chef (Executive Chef Mathias Gervais), and the best meat purveyors of the country (lauded Italian-American butcher family...
 Read More

-Take a luxury hotel known for its Asian glam (The Setai); a French executive chef (Executive Chef Mathias Gervais, along with Chef de Cuisine Thomas Griese); a lauded Italian-American butcher family (Pat LaFrieda & Son) and Latino and Russian purveyors (Marky's International Food Emporium, Cinco Jotas, Fernando Pensato), and you have The Setai Grill, open since December 2012.
+Take a luxury hotel known for its Asian glam (The Setai), a French executive chef (Executive Chef Mathias Gervais), and the best meat purveyors of the country (lauded Italian-American butcher family Pat LaFrieda & Son), and you have The Setai Grill.
 The treats begin when you're seated with a glass of rose Champagne, a loaf of brioche and a plate of prosciutto di San Daniele.
-They continue when you order items like langoustine encased in papillote to a 30-day prime aged strip sirloin carved table-side by eminently efficient Restaurant Manager Hakan Balkuvvar.
-The Grill is set off the lobby and resembles a posh, romantic club.
-Indeed this is prime steak-slicing, date-night dining, with a terrific wine list, a dessert cart and the most perfect cappuccino on the beach to finish things off right.
+They continue when you order items like the langoustine encased in papillote to navarin (braised lamb shouder en cocotte) with tournee potatoes and zucchini, and the 30-day prime aged strip sirloin carved table-side.
+The Grill's burnished wood floors and inlaid tables make it seem like a posh, romantic club.
+Indeed this is prime steak-slicing, date-night dining, with a terrific wine list, a dessert cart and the most divine cappuccino to finish things right.

 - French: "Retreat to the Setai on a Sunday morning and indulge all the senses with their popular Jazz Brunch."

 - Best for Steakhouses Because: Their 30-day dry aged porterhouse, 60-day dry aged bone-in tomahawk steak, and a selection of sauces (truffle ponzu, anyone?) will have you salivating.